InfernoTV/InfernoTV/README.md

 - Based in **France** 🇫🇷
 🎓 **Medical student** with a strong passion for **programming, games, and cybersecurity**.

-I like to explore how tech, creativity, and logic intersect | Whether it's building small tools, bots, games, or experimenting with web and backend systems.
+I like to explore how tech, creativity, and logic intersect Whether it's building small tools, bots, games, or experimenting with web and backend systems.

 > *"Une page du précieux Journal sera perdue."*
 > — **Chrollo Lucifer**

 or…

 > *"Why are you crying, Lain?
-It's because you deleted yourself from everyone else's memory."*
+Is it because you erased yourself from everyone's memory?
+But wasn't that what you wanted all along?"*
 > — **Serial Experiments Lain**

 ---